Contact Phone: 978.663.8816 x246

 Deb’s and my road back wound through Marriage Preparation, Baptism Preparation, Lectoring, RCIA, and leading small Bible Sharing groups.
 During this time, we were blessed with 4 children, and continued to grow in faith.
 In the late 1990’s, I started hearing a call to serve the people of God in a sacramental way, and started investigating becoming a Deacon.
 Thanks to Deacon Tom Mullins and Father Jack McCormick for guiding me through the discernment process and being a constant source of support.

 I was ordained in 2004, and was assigned to Saint Theresa Parish, Billerica.
-Sixteen years later, I have performed more than 500 Baptisms and 35 Marriages, as well as preached regularly and counseled parishioners.
+Since then, I have performed more than 500 Baptisms and 35 Marriages, as well as preached regularly and counseled parishioners.
 In 2015, with the advent of Disciples in Mission, I am now assigned to Saint Andrew, Saint Mary and Saint Theresa Parishes.

 My life changed with the birth of our 5th child in 2000, with my ordination in 2004, and most recently with a 2011 diagnosis of Colon Cancer.
 After surgery and months of Chemotherapy, I returned to good health, thanks to the prayers of many parishioners and family and the skilled hands of many doctors and nurses.